• Home

 • Use the built-in iSight camera to video chat with family and friends, make a quick video clip, or play around with the snapshots you captured in Photo Booth.

-• Use the built-in AirPort Extreme for wireless networking and to connect to nearby hot spots
+• Use the built-in AirPort Extreme for wireless networking

 • Connect to the latest Bluetooth enabled peripherals and/or mobile phones